-Mungo Rainforest walk is a 1.5km, grade 3 hike located in the Myall Lakes National Park, New South Wales.
-The hike should take around 45 mins to complete.
+Mungo Rainforest walk is a 1.5km, grade 3 hike in Myall Lakes National Park, New South Wales.
+This hike typically takes 45 minutes to complete.

 This easy loop walk takes you on a short trip through rare coastal rainforest, almost like the enchanted forest.
 The lush environment features ancient trees, plum pine, mock olive, coogera and brush bloodwood.